 #1.
 Make a Bare Polygon Model

-After the studio receives item references, 3D modeling team gets to work immediately.
+After the studio receives item references, the 3D modeling team gets to work immediately.
 First, 3D artists create a 3D model, initially a chunk of blank polygons.
 The next step of 3D furniture visualization is adjusting the camera angle to showcase the product from the best POVs.
 In fact, 3-5 best shots are more than enough to demonstrate all selling points of any merchandise, including furniture.

 #2.
 Set a 3D Scene

 A good lifestyle image is half about the product and half about the scene.
 Realistic product rendering has to create organic context for merchandise while keeping the product in the center of the an image, which is a subtle art.
 In this 3D furniture visualization the sink and counter are located in a kitchen and thus some appropriate elements are just begging to be added – a well-defined cooking section, lots of cupboards and drawers, a fridge and an oven.
 All that makes a potential customer immediately think how the sink can fit their kitchen.

 After creating the 3D model of the product and setting POVs, next important step of 3D furniture visualization is placing and adjusting light sources.
 Lighting is very often the key element of roomset composition which makes or breaks a picture, so it requires careful placement and editing.
 A lot depends on the type of furniture and what kind of room it is located in – should light be warm or cold, natural or artificial, direct or dispersed?
 Less prominent lamps are also tweaked to perfection – nothing sticks out like sore thumb in a professional 3DS Max furniture rendering.

 #4.
 Texture The Objects